karinnamonzon/sp24-cse110-lab4/expose/javascript/part2.md

 13. Arithmetic
     * '3' + 2 = 32 since using + operator with string '3' and integers map to their exact string representation it concatenates 2 at the end instead of numerical addition.
     * '3' - 2 = 1 when useing - the string '3' is concerted to a number than performs substraction so 3 - 2 = 1
-    * 3 + null = 3 because wehn null is used in numerica operators it is treated as a 0
+    * 3 + null = 3 because wehn null is used in numerical operators it is treated as a 0
     * '3' + null = 3null using the + sign will concatenate the string '3' with string null
     * true + 3 = 4 since true has binary value 1 so 1 + 3 = 4
     * false + null = 0 since false has binary value 0 and null is 0, 0 + 0 = 0